-Bluetooth BR/EDR technology was originally developed to fulfill the need for a short-range wireless point-to-point connectivity between mobile phones, tablets, PCs and accessories like Bluetooth headsets, keyboards and mice.
-Since its introduction this technology has been constantly improved and enhanced, but it has also become the de facto wireless technology for voice and audio streaming and use cases like wireless speakers, wireless headphones and in-car infotainment.
+Bluetooth BR/EDR technology was originally developed for a short-range wireless point-to-point connectivity between mobile phones, tablets, PCs, and accessories like Bluetooth headsets, keyboards, and mice.
+Since its introduction, this technology has been constantly improved and enhanced, but it has also become the de facto wireless technology for voice and audio streaming and use cases like wireless speakers, wireless headphones, and in-car infotainment.

-Bluetooth LE technology is still based on point-to-point, star, or broadcast based network topologies, but Bluetooth mesh will change that as it allows Bluetooth devices to be used is a true mesh networking topology.
-This paradigm change for Bluetooth will fundamentally open up a ton of new use cases for Bluetooth developers, and that means great innovation happening in the industry.
-Bluetooth mesh allows us to move away from the typical personal area network which Bluetooth is known for and extend both the range and number of devices a Bluetooth network can have.
+Bluetooth LE technology is still based on point-to-point, star, or broadcast-based network topologies.
+However, Bluetooth mesh changes that because it allows Bluetooth devices to be used as a true mesh networking topology.
+This paradigm change for Bluetooth will fundamentally open up a lot of new use cases for Bluetooth developers, which means great innovation in the industry.
+Bluetooth mesh allows moving away from the typical personal area network, which Bluetooth is known for and extending both the range and number of devices a Bluetooth network can have.
 A smart home is a great example and use case for Bluetooth mesh as a smart home can easily have 30-50 devices in it and they are not necessarily in the direct range of each other.
-With Bluetooth mesh you can network all these lights into a single Bluetooth network and have entire home coverage for your Bluetooth network.
-The really exciting thing about Bluetooth mesh is that Bluetooth mesh nodes can still support the existing Bluetooth LE topologies and use cases like point-to-point connectivity and Bluetooth beaconing, which allows smart phones to be connected to the Bluetooth mesh networks to control and monitor the Bluetooth mesh nodes as well some other really exciting uses cases like indoor positioning and asset tracking, just to name a few.
+With Bluetooth mesh, you can network all these devices into a single Bluetooth network and have the entire home coverage for your Bluetooth network.
+What's really exciting is that Bluetooth mesh nodes can still support the existing Bluetooth LE topologies and use cases like point-to-point connectivity and Bluetooth beaconing, which allows smart phones to be connected to the Bluetooth mesh networks to control and monitor the Bluetooth mesh nodes as well other uses cases, such as indoor positioning and asset tracking.

-The Bluetooth SIG released the 1.0 version of the Bluetooth mesh specification that is available to everyone to start developing with.
+The Bluetooth SIG released the 1.0 version of the Bluetooth mesh specification that is available to everyone for development.
 This white paper discusses the key features and capabilities of Bluetooth mesh technology and what new existing use cases it enables for Bluetooth developers.

 For Continuous Streaming